 Switch Mode Power Supplies (SMPS) are extensively used to convert the incoming AC power into various voltages like 3.3V, 5V, 12V, 24V etc. that are used to power various devices and circuits used in electronic equipment like battery chargers, computers, audio and video devices, radios etc. SMPS use large capacitors in their input section for filtration.
 When the power supply is first turned on, there is a very large inrush current drawn by the power supply as the input capacitors are charged (The capacitors act almost like a short circuit at the instant the power is turned on).
-The inrush current at turn-on is several to tens of times larger than the rated RMS input current and lasts for a few milliseconds.
-An example of the input voltage versus input current waveforms is given in Fig. 4.1.
+The inrush current at turn-on is several to tens of times larger than the rated RMS input current waveforms is given in Fig. 4.1.
 It will be seen that the initial input current pulse just after turn-on is > 15 times larger than the steady state RMS current.
 The inrush dissipates in around 2 or 3 cycles i.e. in around 33 to 50 milliseconds for 60 Hz sine wave.

 Further, due to the presence of high value of input filter capacitors, the current drawn by an SMPS (With no Power Factor correction) is not sinusoidal but non-linear as shown in Fig 4.2.
 The steady state input current of SMPS is a train of non-linear pulses instead of a sinusoidal wave.
-These pulses are two to four milliseconds duration each with a very high Crest Factor of around 3 (Crest Factor = Peak value ÷ RMS value).
+These pulses are two to four milliseconds duration each with a very high Crest Factor of around 3 (Crest Factor = Peak value \div RMS value).